-Based on the analysis performed by McLagan in 2016 (using compensation paid during the 2015 performance year), the TDC of the NEOs relative to comparable executives employed by members of the peer group are as follows:
+Based on the analysis performed by McLagan in November 2017, the TDC of the NEOs relative to comparable executives employed by members of the peer group (in all cases using 2016 performance year compensation awards) were as follows:

 - TDC for Messrs.
-Wilmers, King and Jones was in the bottom quartile; - TDC for Messrs.
-Czarnecki and Pearson was approaching the median; and - TDC for Mr. Gold was slightly above the 75th percentile.
+Wilmers, Jones (as Vice Chairman), King, Gold (as Vice Chairman) and Pearson was in the bottom quartile; and - TDC for Ms. Meister was approximately at the 75th percentile.